 The VW emissions scandal did a fair amount of harm to the reputation of diesel vehicles, but in truth there are pros and cons to all fuel sources.
-You need to consider how you intend to use your car to make the right choice for you as it could be the most important decision you make when picking your next vehicle.
+You need to consider how you intend to use your car to make the correct choice for yourself, it could be the most important decision you make when picking your next vehicle.
 If you're struggling to decide which engine to go for read on, we've summarised the main points to evaluate to help you when choosing between petrol and diesel.

 Diesel vehicles produce more small particulates which can be damaging to your health, however modern diesels have special Diesel Particulate Filters (DPFs) to remove them, so this shouldn't be too much of an issue if you're choosing a new car.
 However, it is worth bearing in mind that these filters can can become clogged if you tend to do more city driving, they perform much better with a good mix of motorway travel in there too, so if that isn't you it could be wise to avoid diesel.

 When it comes to emissions, petrol cars tend to produce more carbon dioxide which is a greenhouse gas that is contributing to climate change, on the other hand diesels spurt out more nitrogen dioxide which can be responsbile for smog and respiratory problems.
 So whichever fuel you burn will of course unfortunately have a detrimental impact on the environment.
 Another point to note is that some modern diesels use a chemical called Ad Blue to filter out the nitrogen dioxide so that it leaves the exhaust as nitrogen and water vapour, therefore lessening pollution.
 The Ad Blue goes in to a separate tank from the diesel and needs topping up every couple of thousand miles.